trenskow/donot/README.md

     /public/index.html      as     http://localhost:8000/index.html
     /public/images/my.png   as     http://localhost:8000/images/my.png
     ----
-    /public/about.jade      as     http://localhost:8000/about.html
+    /public/about.pug       as     http://localhost:8000/about.html
     /public/style/my.styl   as     http://localhost:8000/style/my.css

-`index.html` and `images/my.png` are served as-is, but `about.jade` and `style/my.styl` are served as their rendered content - all automatically because of the engines added above.
+`index.html` and `images/my.png` are served as-is, but `about.pug` and `style/my.styl` are served as their rendered content - all automatically because of the transforms added above.

-# Rendering engines
+# Transforms

-Currently [Jade](https://github.com/donotjs/donot-jade) and [Stylus](https://github.com/donotjs/donot-stylus) rendering engines are available.
-Also a [minifier](https://github.com/donotjs/donot-minify) engine is available.
+Currently [pug](https://github.com/donotjs/donot-transform-pug) and [Stylus](https://github.com/donotjs/donot-transform-stylus) transforms are available.
+Also a [minifier](https://github.com/donotjs/donot-transform-minify) transform is available.

-> See section "Customizing" below on how to implement your own engines.
+> See section "Customizing" below on how to implement your own transforms.

 # Caching

-The build-in default of *donot* is to just re-render the templates whenever they are requested.
-This might work with small websites with relative small amounts of users, but rendering can be a cumbersome task - so caching them is a good idea.
+The build-in default of *donot* is to just re-transform files whenever they are requested.
+This might work with small websites with relative small amounts of users, but transforming can be an expensive task - so caching them is a good idea.

-As with engines - *donot* also supports cache plug-ins.
+As with transforms - *donot* also supports cache plug-ins.

 ## Example